donmik/wc-bidobido/readme.txt

 == Description ==

 Allow users to pay with theirs credit card trought <a href="bidobido.com" title="bidobido.com">bidobido</a>.
 This plugin has been made using <a href="https://github.com/jesusangel/wc-sermepa/" title="WooCommerce Sermepa Payment Gateway">WooCommerce Sermepa Payment Gateway</a>.
+You can contribute on <a href="https://github.com/donmik/wc-bidobido" title="Github">Github</a>.